Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dbacontact.md

 ---
-tags: [Getting Started, Maintenance, Reserves]
+tags: [Getting Started, Maintenance, Update Location]
 ---

-# Reserve Maintenance
+# DBA Maintenance

-Reserves can be added to sub-merchants to collect and manage amounts for collateral through Exchange.
-For Auto-Funding, this can be used to setup a reserve to collect automatically based on settings.
-For Instructional funding, reserves can be enabled and collected with funding instructions.
-Only one maintenance case for reserves on a sub-merchant can be active at a time.
+Certain DBA information can be updated through a maintenance case in exchange, which will flow through to downstream systems.

 ## Updating a Reserve